accbel/nodejs-socketio-example/README.md

         make
         sudo make install

-If you prefer, Node.js is also available as native package.
+If you prefer, Node.js is also available as a native package.
 See [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)

 * Install NPM